-Final Space: The Titans, a group of ancient Eldritch Abominations that bring chaos and destruction to the universe.
-Lord Commander is acting under the assumption that he is some sort of Chosen One and will ascend into titanhood if he manages to use Mooncake to open a portal to their dimension and bring them to the universe.
+Final Space: Invictus, a God of Evil that is destined to bring chaos and destruction to the universe.
+Lord Commander is acting under the assumption that he is some sort of Chosen One under him and will ascend into titanhood if he manages to use Mooncake to open a portal to Invictus' dimension and bring his forces to the universe.

-Gravity Falls: We first meet Bill Cipher as a seemingly-all-powerful demon who has no problems working with Gideon Gleeful as long as Gideon helps him with a mysterious plan in the future.
-He only appears directly in the penultimate Season 1 episode, "Dreamscaperers", but hints at a darkness approaching far beyond anything Gideon could come up with.
-Come Season 2, he makes good on his promise, unsurprisingly reveals himself to be said darkness; he then becomes the Big Bad personally, and Gideon is Demoted to Dragon.
+Gravity Falls: We first meet Bill Cipher as a dream demon who has no problems working with Gideon Gleeful as long as Gideon helps him with a mysterious plan in the future.
+He first appears directly in the penultimate Season 1 episode "Dreamscaperers", but events and background details seen before and during hint that Bill is a far more powerful and dangerous entity than any of the characters could imagine.
+Come Season 2 and it turns out that he is the true Big Bad of the series, and and Gideon is Demoted to Dragon.

 Jumanji: The Stalker is the entity behind the game who ensures that people will play it and seems to be the being who maintains order with all of its creature and villains.